yankuic/omop_etl/README.md

 2. Open the command line and create new python environment

+    Create a new environment named omop_etl (or any othe name you like).

     ```bash
-    # Create environment named omop_etl
     conda create -n omop_etl python=3.7
+    ```

-    # Activate new environment
+    Activate your new environment

+    ```bash
     conda activate omop_etl
     ```

 3. Install required python libraries

+    Install turbodbc from wheel

     ```bash
-    # Install turbodbc from wheel
     pip install -r //share.ahc.ufl.edu/share$/DSS/IDR_Projects/OMOP/python_env/requirements.txt
+    ```

+    Pip may complain due to missing dependencies with Numpy, ignore it for now:

+    ```text
+    ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
+This behaviour is the source of the following dependency conflicts.
+    pyarrow 0.13.0 requires numpy>=1.14, which is not installed.
+    ```

-    # Install other dependencies from Anaconda repo
+    Install other dependencies from Anaconda repo

+    ```bash
     conda install numpy pandas pyodbc selenium sqlalchemy sqlparse pyyaml
     ```